informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-@KryptoCoffeeCat wants to know how to find the coins that could be bought
+@KryptoCoffeeCat want to know how to find the coins that could be bought
 after a given number of swaps, not just 1 or 2.
 This is also quite easy.
 First, we have to understand how to iterate over numbers 1, 2, ..., n.
 There are several ways to do that in Quint.
 Since we are talking about sets